Unclassified Crisis Leave Program Policy

 Authority: Business Affairs

-To provide and manage a Crisis Leave Program whereby eligible unclassified employees may donate annual and/or sick leave to a pool for the purpose of assisting other eligible employees who, through no fault of their own, have insufficient annual or sick leave to cover their absence from work due to their own serious health condition or personal emergency.
-This policy is authorized by University of Louisiana System (ULS) Bylaws: PII, C3, §XXI.
+To provide and manage a crisis leave program whereby eligible unclassified employees may donate annual and/or sick leave to a pool for the purpose of assisting other eligible employees who, through no fault of their own, have insufficient annual or sick leave to cover their absence from work due to their own serious health condition or personal emergency.
+This policy is in accordance with University of Louisiana System (ULS) Bylaws: PII, C3, §XXI.

-Crisis Leave is leave donated by employees into an Unclassified Crisis Leave pool to be used by employees who are suffering from their own serious health condition or personal emergency that has caused or is likely to cause the employee to take leave without pay or to terminate employment.
-Employees may irrevocably donate annual and/or sick leave to the Unclassified Crisis Leave Pool.
+Crisis Leave: Leave donated by employees into an unclassified crisis leave pool to be used by employees who are suffering from their own serious health condition or personal emergency that has caused or is likely to cause the employee to take leave without pay or to terminate employment.
+Employees may irrevocably donate annual and/or sick leave to the unclassified crisis leave pool.

-Eligible Employee-is an unclassified administrative staff or faculty employee of McNeese State University who is eligible to earn annual and/or sick leave.
+Eligible Employee: An unclassified administrative staff or faculty employee who is eligible to earn annual and/or sick leave.

 Eligible Family Member:

-Personal Emergency-A catastrophic illness, serious injury, or a personal emergency incurred by a full-time employee participating in the MSU leave program, or to the employee’s spouse or a minor child of the employee, which prevents the employee from performing his/her duties for a period of more than ten consecutive days which the employee is scheduled to work and the employee does not have sufficient annual, sick, or compensatory leave credited to the employee personally to cover the entire period of illness or injury.
+Personal Emergency: A catastrophic illness, serious injury, or a personal emergency incurred by a full-time employee participating in the leave program, or to the employee’s spouse or a minor child of the employee, which prevents the employee from performing their duties for a period of more than ten consecutive days that the employee is scheduled to work and the employee does not have sufficient annual, sick, or compensatory leave credited to the employee personally to cover the entire period of illness or injury.

-- Incapacity means the inability to work, attend school or perform other regular daily activities due to a serious health condition (or treatment for or recovery from a serious health condition)
+- Incapacity: The inability to work, attend school, or perform other regular daily activities due to a serious health condition (or treatment for or recovery from a serious health condition)

-- Inpatient care means an overnight stay in a hospital, hospice or residential medical care facility, including any period of incapacity or any subsequent treatment in connection with such inpatient care.
+- Inpatient Care: An overnight stay in a hospital, hospice, or residential medical care facility, including any period of incapacity or any subsequent treatment in connection with such inpatient care.

-- The employee or employee’s eligible family member suffers from a serious health condition and qualify under the provisions of the Family or Medical Leave Act;
+- The employee or employee’s eligible family member suffers from a serious health condition and qualify under the provisions of the FMLA;

 - The employee must have completed at least:

-(a) One academic year of service with the university if employed on an academic basis, or
+- One academic year of service with the University if employed on an academic basis; or

-(b) One fiscal year of service with the university if employed on a 12-month basis;
+- One fiscal year of service with the University if employed on a 12-month basis;

-- The employee must have exhausted all available leave before requesting leave from the pool (annual leave, sick leave, and compensatory leave);
+- The employee must have exhausted all available leave (annual, sick, and compensatory) before requesting leave from the pool;

-- The employee must exhibit satisfactory attendance (with no history of leave abuse), and must not be absent from work for disciplinary reasons;
+- The employee must exhibit satisfactory attendance with no history of leave abuse and must not be absent from work for disciplinary reasons; and

-The Director of Human Resources will review a request to ensure the employee is eligible to receive crisis leave and will maintain all documents from the Health Care Provider.
-The Director of Human Resources will determine the amount of annual and/or sick leave that should be granted for each case and make recommendation, as Chair, to the Crisis Leave Committee.
+The director of human resources and student employment will review a request to ensure the employee is eligible to receive crisis leave and will maintain all documents from the healthcare provider.
+The director of human resources and student employment will determine the amount of annual and/or sick leave that should be granted for each case and make a recommendation, as the chair, to the Unclassified Crisis Leave Committee.

-- the total amount of leave granted will not exceed the balance of hours in the leave pool at the time of the employee’s request;
+- The total amount of leave granted will not exceed the balance of hours in the leave pool at the time of the employee’s request; and

-The donor must complete a Donation to Unclassified Crisis Leave form and submit to the Director of Human Resources.
+The donor must complete a Donation to Unclassified Leave form and submit it to the director of human resources and student employment.

 Donations are accumulated in the pool on a calendar basis.
 Donations are limited to the following terms: